Start Building for Free

 - hold

-The outcome of the above example is that the deploy job will not run until you click the hold job in the Workflows page of the CircleCI app and then click Approve.
 In this example, the purpose of the hold job is to wait for approval to begin deployment.
-A job can be approved for up to 90 days after being issued.
+A job can be approved for up to 90 days after it starts.

 Scheduling a workflow

 In the example below, the nightly workflow is configured to run every day at 12:00am UTC.
-The cron key is specified using POSIX crontab syntax, see the crontab man page for cron syntax basics.
-The workflow will be run on the main and beta branches.
+The cron key is specified using POSIX crontab syntax.
+See the crontab man page for cron syntax basics.
+The workflow runs on the main and beta branches.

 workflows: